Riley Greene Player Props: Tigers vs. Mets

-The Detroit Tigers, including Riley Greene (.211 slugging percentage in past 10 games, including zero home run), take on starter Joey Lucchesi and the New York Mets at Comerica Park, Tuesday at 6:40 PM ET.
+The Detroit Tigers, including Riley Greene (.256 slugging percentage in past 10 games, including zero home run), battle starting pitcher Justin Verlander and the New York Mets at Comerica Park, Thursday at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Orioles.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent appearance against the Mets.

 Riley Greene Game Info & Props vs. the Mets